datatrail-jhu/05_R/manuscript/06_lists.md

 # Lists & Data Frames quiz

 {choose-answers: 4}
-?
-Which of the following statement(s) about lists and data frames is/are true?
+?1 Which of the following statement(s) about lists and data frames is/are true?

 C) Not all lists are data frames, and all data frames are lists
+C) Not all lists are data frames
+C) All data frames are lists
 o) All lists are data frames, and all data frames are lists
 o) All lists are data frames, and not all data frames are lists
 o) Not all lists are data frames, and not all data frames are lists